percona/psmdb-docs/docs/telemetry.md

 * any user-entered value

-The Telemetry subsystem sends metrics gathered from the database instance to the Metrics file.
-This information is collected every 24 hours.
-Each collection creates a new Metrics file.
-When the file date exceeds seven days, the component removes the outdated files before creating the new file.
+The Telemetry subsystem collects metrics from the database instance daily to the Metrics file.
+It creates a new Metrics file for each collection.
+Before generating a new file, the Telemetry subsystem deletes the Metrics files that are older than seven days.
+This process ensures that only the most recent week's data is maintained.

-The component creates a file in the local file system using a timestamp as the name with a `.json` extension.
+The Telemetry subsystem creates a file in the local file system using a timestamp as the name with a `.json` extension.

 ### Metrics file